'They didn't understand the video', says governor of RS after Chico Buarque's lawsuit for image misuse | Rio Grande do Sul

-“The legal office that represents Chico Buarque has every right to seek justice, but they did not understand the video,” he said in a statement.
+“The legal office that represents Chico Buarque has every right to seek justice, but they didn’t understand the video,” he said.

-The musician’s defense claims that Leite used, without authorization, the name and images in a video that is being released on their social networks.
+The musician’s defense claims that Leite used, without authorization, his name and images in a video that is being released on his social networks.
 In the post, the Gaucho mentions Chico Buarque and Sérgio Reis as “musical beauties”, albeit with ideological differences.

 Chico Buarque goes to court against RS governor for misuse of image — Photo: Reproduction